theodi/training-web/Procurement/Guide/index.md

 The Open Data Certificate reflects data users needs.
 Throughout an agile project, it can be helpful to frame user stories around particular questions within the Open Data Certificate to ensure those needs are met.

-## Procuring through Framework Contracts
+## How to embed open data when procuring through framework contracts

 If you have a choice between running your own procurement or using a framework contract, you should consider your open data needs and how well those will be met by the different approaches.
 Open data requirements may or may not have been built into the standard terms and conditions within framework contracts.